 Huawei is in an interesting position.
 Having become the darling of Android smartphones over the past couple of years, increasing tensions between the US and China has seen business get more difficult for Huawei.

 Huawei has confirmed that the following devices are "submitted" for approval for Android 10.
 That's not a cast iron guarantee, more a statement of intent, but this situation remains fluid, so we'll update as we learn more.
 The update on all these devices is expected to be part of the EMUI 10 update.
-Huawei had originally said on Weibo that it would be pushing the update soon after the Pixel, although that position might now be different.
+Huawei had originally said on Weibo that it would be pushing the update soon after the Pixel, with reports that the update started in Europe on 15 November.

 - Huawei Mate 20 Pro - from 12 October 2019